 Another cheese to have been granted the status of a protected designation of origin by the European Commission is the English Stilton.
 Both Blue Stilton and White Stilton enjoy PDO status which requires that they have to be produced in the three counties of Derbyshire, Leicestershire, and Nottinghamshire and made according to a strict code.

 Protecting such original foods is especially important to me as it protects the craft and the tradition.
 There might be many more affordable, similar tasting products available, but when enjoying the original, there is an appreciation for the skill and passion and history that goes with it.

 In negotiations with Europa about the proposed protection of Geographical Indications, South Africa only requested three names for agricultural products (food) to be protected – rooibos, honeybush and Karoo lamb.
-On 20 August we are hosting Professor Johann Kirsten, mastermind behind the legal protection and certification for Karoo Lamb as well as head of the Department of Agricultural Economics, Extension and Rural Development at the University of Pretoria, at our Evening of Vintage Wine & Venison.
-He will present a talk on the importance and conservation of regional food as part of our cultural and food heritage focusing on his efforts with the Karoo Lamb certification.
-I can’t wait to hear this thoughts!
+On 20 August we are hosting Professor Johann Kirsten, the mastermind behind the legal protection and certification for Karoo Lamb as well as head of the Department of Agricultural Economics, Extension and Rural Development at the University of Pretoria, at our Evening of Vintage Wine & Venison.
+He will present a talk on the importance and conservation of regional food as part of our culture and food heritage focusing on his efforts with the Karoo Lamb certification.
+I can’t wait to hear these thoughts!